datacarpentry/astronomy-python/_episodes/04-select.md

 ## Plotting one more time

-Let's see what the results look like.
+Now we can examine the results:

 ~~~
 x = candidate_gaia_table['ra']